ValueRollerCoaster/ValueRollerCoaster/README.md

 ### The Problem It Solves

 Most organizations have values—on the wall, in handbooks, on websites.
-But when you're in a sales call, talking to a customer, or making a decision, **could those values be more helpful?**
+But when you're working, talking to customers, or making decisions, **could those values help you see how your work creates customer value?**

-Value Rollercoaster transforms abstract values into:
+Value Rollercoaster solves this through a core transformation process:
-- **Tools for understanding customers** better
+- **Individual perspectives** → Each employee interprets values from their role
-- **Tools for having better conversations** with prospects
+- **AI transformation** → Converts diverse inputs into customer-focused benefits
-- **Tools for seeing how your work creates value**
+- **Customer value visibility** → Everyone sees how their work creates customer value
-- **Tools for connecting what you do** to what customers need
+- **Practical applications** → Use transformed values for better customer conversations and prospect understanding

 ### 💼 Organizational Benefits